 Who do you want to marry you?
 Friend, pastor, officiant?

 Do you want to include anyone from your family in the ceremony?
-Maybe a reading or prayer or children.

 Maybe you have a favorite restaurant you want to eat at after the ceremony or maybe you both love the Spurs and incorporate their colors into your wedding.
 It can be anything but ask yourselves what matters most.